bhtxy0525/bhtxy0525.github.io/_pages/about.md

 ---
 ---
 # **Biography**
-I received the B.E. degree in Mechanical Engineering from Northeast Agricultural University, Harbin, China, in 2016.
-Currently, I am pursuing the Ph.D. degree with the Robotics Institute, Beihang University.
+I received the B.E. degree in Mechanical engineering from Northeast Agricultural University, Harbin, China, in 2016.
+I received my Ph.D. degree in Mechatronic engineering from Beihang University, Beijing, China, in 2023.

 # **Education**
 - Ph.D. in Mechatronic Engineering, Beihang University, 2016.09-2023.06;